-In extremely dusty locations, dirt may clog the air passages causing the welder to run hot.
-Blow dirt out of the welder with low pressure air at regular intervals to eliminate excessive dirt and dust build-up on interval parts.
+In extremely dusty locations, dirt may clog the air passages causing the welder to run hot with premature tripping of thermal protection.
+If so, blow dirt out of the welder with low pressure air at regular intervals to eliminate excessive dirt and dust build-up on internal parts.